mulesoft-labs/exchange-documentation-samples/mule-app-with-docs-and-tags/src/main/resources/docs/FAQs.md

-**How do I get access to the Anypoint Platform?**

-Create an Anypoint platform account [here](https://anypoint.mulesoft.com/login/#/signup).
-If your organization already has an Anypoint platform account, then request the administrator who manages your organization to send you an invite to the desired email address.

 **What role do I need to access the Exchange API v2?**

 Anyone who is registered in Anypoint can use Exchange API v2.